-Research has shown that injured workers who get back into the workforce as soon as they are medically able recover faster and suffer less wage loss than those who don’t.
+Research has shown that injured workers who get back into the workforce as soon as they are medically able to recover faster and suffer less wage loss than those who don’t.

-The decision about when to return, however, is influenced by your doctor, employer and claims administrator.
+The decision about when to return, however, is influenced by your doctor, employer, and claims administrator.
 If your doctor says you cannot work, then you cannot be required to work.
 But your doctor may say that you can go back to work with limitations or restrictions – in order to prevent further injury while you recover.

-If this is the case, the treating doctor will describe the following in his report to the claims administrator:
+If this is the case, the treating doctor will describe the following in his report to the claims administrator.

 - Clear and specific limits on your job tasks while you recover